shesek/spark-wallet/README.md

    Fill in a name (e.g. "Spark"), leave "Used for" on "VPN and apps", and click OK.

 Note that adding a user trusted certificate causes android to display a "Network may be monitored" notification.
-It goes away after awhile.
+It can be flicked off.

 ## Tor Onion Hidden Service